splunk/public-o11y-docs/apm/db-query-perf/db-perf-nosql.rst

 Redis
 ================

 Database Query performance shows the top commands for Redis databases called by your application.
-You can sort commands by total time, P90 latency, or requests.
-All versions of Redis supported by your application are compatible.
+You can sort commands by total time, P90 latency, or number of requests.
+All versions of Redis supported by your instrumented application are compatible.

 To instrument Redis for infrastructure metrics and see related Infrastructure Monitoring content, see :ref:`redis`.
 The following screenshot shows a sample Redis service with related infrastructure content.